 The room let out a collective gasp when the finished product was displayed on the giant television screen.
 My jaw dropped.
 Kirkley went full Alice in Wonderland contemporary art.
 The dish was a kaleidoscope of pink and green and white cutouts that looked like cherry blossoms.
 The sides were made of green and white puzzle pieces.
 More sounds of exclamation rang out when Kirkley revealed the bottom was not a solid cake, but individual teardrop-shaped cups for each judge.

 “Holy shit,” the guy standing next to me said.

 Country after country presented their very different-looking chartreuse creations, and soon thereafter came the veal platters.
 Whereas the chartreuses had been one-plate wonders, the racks of veal were presented on gigantic platters that took two people to lift and carry.
-I now understood something Keller had told me earlier—that Martin Kastner, the designer of the American team's platter, was 50% of the operation.
+I now understood something Keller had told me earlier—that Martin Kastner, the designer of USA’s platter, was 50% of the operation.
 The hardware was as important as what it held.

 Most were super-futuristic silver and white behemoths, like how I anticipate we’ll be serving veal in 2050 when we all live in space.
 They were shiny, with a bunch of prongs reaching out in every which direction to hold elements of the dish.
 Anxiety welled within me as the the people tasked with carrying the platters manhandled them painstakingly across the stage.
 Do.
 Not.
 Drop.
 That.
 Veal.